-Okay, so you know things have been moving too fast.
-But what can you do once you know that?
+Let's say you know things have been moving too fast.
+What can you do once you know that?
 How do you pull back the reins and slow it all down?

-Speak up.
 This is the first thing you've just got to do.
-You need to say something very directly and set very clear limits with your words.
+You need to say something directly and set clear limits with words.

-Then you can talk about why you want and need a change of pace.
-Explaining why isn't required in order for a partner to respect limits, or because you need to prove to anyone that you should be allowed to have whatever limits you do.
+Then, if you want, you can talk about why you want and need a change of pace.
+A why isn't required in order for a partner to respect limits, or because you need to prove to anyone that you should be allowed to have whatever limits you do.
 You're entitled the slower pace you need no matter what, even if someone else doesn't get, understand, or agree with you, and even if and when you don't want to explain your why.

 If you talk about why you need to change the pace, that's so the other person can better understand you and where you're coming from, and get a better sense of how they can best support you moving forward and help to adjust the pace so it works for you.
 It can also be helpful to let the other person know that your limits are what you're saying they are until you tell them otherwise, which you will if and when you feel ready to adjust them.
 They need to understand that this is what they're going to be and you expect them to respect them and not try and push back on them at all.